There are a lot of "best in legal" awards – but not many backed by data

 - Average number of office actions before allowance

-This analysis was conducted in December 2021, and analyzed public applications disposed (or in the case of the first metric, applications filed) between January 1, 2019, and December 31, 2019.
+This analysis was conducted between November 2020 and January 2021, and analyzed public applications disposed (or in the case of the first metric, applications filed) between January 1, 2018, and December 31, 2018.
 To qualify for inclusion, a firm must have filed a minimum of 100 applications in the tech center during that time period.
-This ensures the firm has extensive experience in that technology center and provides an appropriate-sized dataset to evaluate performance metrics.
+This ensures the firm has extensive experience in that technology center and provides an appropriate-sized dataset the evaluate performance metrics.
 For our analysis, we attributed applications to the firm listed on the application at the time of disposition.
 We also excluded foreign priority applications and design applications from this analysis.

 A caveat, of course.
 This method is but one way to measure a firm’s performance and is not intended to be definitive.
 In fact, you should not rely solely on a firm’s filing volume, allowance rate, or number of office actions as a measure of success - as that doesn’t necessarily account for patent quality.
 Beyond that, many clients value timeliness, communication, retention of top talent, or adoption of new technologies – more qualitative measures we can’t yet analyze with data.

 Additionally, these rankings represent a snapshot of performance at the time of analysis.
-This analysis of public applications was conducted in December 2021.
+This analysis of public applications was conducted between November 2020-January 2021.
 Make sure you have the most up-to-date performance metrics by subscribing to Juristat.

 Transform your IP practice with data